nolanlawson/KeepScore/README.md

 you'll see that I've helpfully marked constant strings with the prefix ```CONSTANT_```.
 Constants do not need to be translated.

-Some languages (e.g. German, Italian) tend to be incomplete because I don't speak them.
 A helpful tool for finding missing translations is the [Android Localization Helper][9].

 To ignore constants while using it, you can
 run: